pranjay-poddar/Dev-Geeks/README.md

 <br>
 	<p text-align="center">For More Information log on to <a href="https://pranjay-poddar.github.io/Dev-Geeks/Repository_web_page/index.html" target="_blank">Dev-Geeks</a></p>
 <br>
 <p>The Dev-Geeks repository is a collection of projects.
-It contains a variety of projects, ranging from web development to machine learning.Each project is designed to help developers learn and improve their skills in a particular area.
+It contains a variety of projects, ranging from web development to machine learning.
+Each project is designed to help developers learn and improve their skills in a particular domain.
 The projects are written in a variety of languages, including Python, JavaScript, and HTML.The repository also includes tutorials and resources to help developers get started with the projects.
-The tutorials provide step-by-step instructions on how to set up the projects and how to use them.
-The resources provide additional information on the topics covered in the projects.
+The tutorials provide step-by-step instructions on how to set up the projects use them.
+Along with that additional information in provided on the topics covered in the projects.
 The Dev-Geeks repository is a great resource for developers who are looking to learn and improve their skills.
-It provides a variety of projects that can help developers learn and improve their skills in a particular area.
+It provides a variety of projects that can help developers learn and improve their skills in a particular domain.
 The tutorials and resources provided in the repository make it easy for developers to get started with the projects.</p>

 ![forthebadge](https://forthebadge.com/images/badges/uses-brains.svg)
 ![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)